 You can provide the area layer to use for analysis, or you can generate bins of a specified size and shape (hexagon or square) into which to aggregate.
 The bin size specifies how large the bins are.
 If you are aggregating into hexagons, the size is the height of each hexagon and the width of the resulting hexagon will be 2 times the height divided by the square root of 3.
 If you are aggregating into squares, the bin size is the height of the square, which is equal to the width.

-A Count of Points, Total Length, or Total Area box will appear depending on the type of features to summarize in your layer.
-The boxes are checked by default and can only be unchecked if statistics are being calculated.
-The default distance measure will depend on the Units in your profile.
+A Count of Points, Length of Lines, or Sum Area check box appears depending on the type of features to summarize in your layer.
+The box is checked by default and can only be unchecked if statistics are being calculated.
+The default distance measure depends on the units in your profile.

 Count of Points